tdg5/stats-learning-notes/chapter-07-moving-beyond-linearity.md

 ### Step Functions

-Polynomial functions of the predictors in a linear model imposes a global structure on the estimated non-linear function of $$ X . $$ Step functions don't impose such a global structure.
+Polynomial functions of the predictors in a linear model impose a global structure on the estimated non-linear function of $$ X . $$ Step functions don't impose such a global structure.

-Step functions split the range of $$ X $$ into bins and fit a different constant to each bin.
+[Step functions][glossary-step-function] split the range of $$ X $$ into bins and fit a different constant to each bin.
 This is equivalent to converting a continuous variable into an ordered categorical variable.

 First, $$ K $$ cut points, $$ c_{1}, c_{2}, ..., c_{k} , $$ are created in the
 range of $$ X $$ from which $$ K + 1 $$ new variables are created.